Kiosk.Net Tools

 After Sending

-When the KIOSK OWNER type of IM Machine (or IM Machine 2.0 in OWNER mode) is done, you can delete the IM Machine since it is not needed any more, since there is no way kiosk owners can request resends of those messages.
+If your im machine is in OWNER mode, when it is done sending, you can simply delete the IM Machine since it is not needed any more, since there is no way kiosk owners can request resends of those messages.

-If you use the SUBSCRIBER IM Machine (or IM Machine 2.0 in SUBSCRIBER mode) to send out a message to your subscriber group, you should NEVER delete your IM Machine directly.
+If your IM machine is in SUBSCRIBER mode, you should avoid manually deleting your IM Machine.
 You should only delete it by using the "Die" menu item on the IM Machine menu.
-The reason for this is that when the subscriber IM Machine is done sending messages, it needs to be left alone so that subscribers can go to a kiosk and have messages resent - the IM Machine stores the text and objects to be resent.
-These existing IM Machines are all displayed on your Kiosk.Net Dashboard, which you can get to by clicking your server.
+The reason for this is that when the subscriber IM Machine is done sending messages, it needs to be left alone so that subscribers can go to a kiosk and have messages resent - the IM Machine must be kept around since it stores the text and objects to be resent.
 Each IM Machine corresponds directly to one item in your message history list available from your kiosks.
 So keep your subscriber IM Machine rezzed in world until you no longer want subscribers to be able to get that message resent.
-At that point, when you are ready to archive it, click the IM Machine and select Die and this will allow the IM Machine to unregister from the server as an active IM machine (which moves it to your Archived subscriber group IM Machines list), and your IM Machine will then delete itself.
+At that point, when you are ready to archive it, click the IM Machine and select Die and this will allow the IM Machine to unregister from the server as an active IM machine (which moves it to your Archived subscriber group IM Machines list and removes it from your message history list), and your IM Machine will then delete itself.
 If you want to permanently remove an item from the archive list, just click the red button on that list and it will be permanently deleted.

 It is VERY important that you never pick up a SUBSCRIBER IM Machine into inventory.
-Unlike your Kiosk.Net server, if a SUBSCRIBER IM Machine is picked up, the web server will no longer be able to communicate with it and that message will no longer be able to be resent when a subscriber requests a resend.
+Unlike your KioskNet server, if a SUBSCRIBER IM Machine is picked up, the web server will no longer be able to communicate with it and that message will no longer be able to be resent when a subscriber requests a resend.
 However, you can move an IM machine by following these instructions.
+If you do accidentally pick one up, you can re-rez it and configure it again and it will immediately show up in the history menu and be avilable for resends.
+Note that your old IM Machine will show up in the history list for a few hours, but it will be automatically cleaned up once the system figures out that it no longer exists in-world.

 I highly recommend locking your SUBSCRIBER IM machine once you have started sending messages to avoid an accidental deletion later on.
 Delete it via the menu only!